 Lynda Huxley has been photographing County Mayo’s unique marl lake, Lough Carra over the past 15 years.

-Official opening on Friday 20th July at 7.30pm.
-All welcome.
+Official opening on Friday 23rd November at 7.30pm.

 VISUAL ART: FOYER 16th April 2018 onward